How to Set Up Monthly Payments on Your IRS Tax Debt

 Collection Information Statement for Payment Plans

 If you cannot afford the minimum monthly payment, you need to file Form 433-F (Collection Information Statement).
+If you’re working with a revenue officer, they may request Form 433-A if you’re an individual and/or Form 433-B for businesses.
 You also need to file this form if you owe between $25,000 and $50,000 but don’t want to set up direct debit.
 This form requests detailed information about your assets, debts, income, and living expenses.

 Finalizing Your Agreement and Setting Up Payments